 Lesson 4: The infrastructure and technology layer all need to have the same commitment to quality

-Part of building a quality infrastructure layer includes establishing points of presence (PoPs) in strategic locations to minimize hops, and therefore reduce latency, so customers have reliably clear calls.
-Other areas of infrastructure like network operations centers (NOCs) might seem boring and old school, but they’re used to proactively monitor network performance, which helps us get in front of any carrier issues that arise.
+Part of building a quality infrastructure layer includes establishing seven points of presence (PoP) in strategic locations to minimize network hops, and therefore reduce latency, so customers have reliably clear calls.
+We also have network operations centers (NOC) on opposite sides of the world that proactively monitor network performance 24 hours a day, which helps us get in front of any carrier issues that arise.

-This type of behind-the-scenes work can also occur within the technology layer.
-For example, we use a dynamic routing engine that can find the best paths for calls and SMS messages in real-time, which helps our customers consistently connect with their users without having to think about it.
+We also do this type of behind-the-scenes work within the technology layer.
+For example, we use a dynamic routing engine that can find the best paths for calls and SMS messages in real time, which helps our customers consistently connect with their users without having to think about it.

-All of these layers need to be moving in unison, and we need to continually test how the system as a whole works to get ahead of any potential issues.
-Even if this commitment to quality isn’t always readily apparent, the absence of quality issues means our customers don’t have to worry about letting down their own customers.
+All of these layers need to move in unison.
+We continually test how the system as a whole works to get ahead of any potential issues.

-Lesson 5: Building a quality carrier network can’t be done overnight
+Lesson 5: You can’t build a quality carrier network overnight

-Establishing a quality carrier network globally, along with the infrastructure and technology to support a premium carrier network, not only takes expertise but also a significant time investment.
+Establishing a quality carrier network globally, along with the infrastructure and technology to support it, takes both expertise and a significant time investment.

 Rather than relying on aggregators, we invested more than seven years in building out a global carrier network, because if you want to establish quality connections, you can’t rush this process.
-Onboarding local carriers takes six-to-nine months each and involves various steps like commercial and legal discussions, interoperability and quality testing, and capacity provisioning.
-Yet it’s worth the time and effort to ultimately get to a place of helping our customers deliver a high-quality customer experience of their own.
+Onboarding local carriers takes six to nine months each and involves steps like commercial and legal discussions, interoperability and quality testing, and capacity provisioning.

-As we learned early on, carrier quality should not be overlooked.
-For businesses using cloud communications platforms to connect and engage with customers, don’t make the same mistake and assume that carrier quality is a commodity.
+If your businesses uses a cloud communications platform to connect and engage with customers, don’t assume that carrier quality is a commodity.

-Given how difficult business has been around the world in 2020 due to COVID-19, companies can not afford to lose business over customer experience issues.
-So, rather than waiting until quality issues start to create a poor customer experience, be proactive.
-Find out how different platforms connect to carrier networks and assess whether certain providers can help you deliver more reliable, high-quality voice and SMS services through your apps.
+Given how difficult business has been around the world lately due to COVID-19, companies cannot afford to lose business over customer experience issues.
+Rather than waiting until quality issues surface before you deal with them, be proactive.
+Find out how different platforms connect to carrier networks and assess whether certain providers can help you deliver reliable, high-quality voice and SMS services through your applications.

 The bottom line is: if you want to create great customer experiences, you can’t take carrier quality for granted.
-Choose a platform that will help you create amazing customer experiences by effectively connecting with your customers.
+Choose a platform that helps you create amazing customer experiences by reliably connecting with your customers.

-To learn more about the importance of carrier quality and what businesses should consider when choosing a communications platform, download our whitepaper: The Carrier Network: What Powers Quality in Voice & SMS APIs.
+To learn more about the importance of carrier quality and what businesses should consider when choosing a communications platform, download our white paper: The Carrier Network: What Powers Quality in Voice and SMS APIs.